Last Updated on 08/25/23 by quiltripping

 More open deck area with two larger hot tubs.
 This was my go to spot for looking at and photographing the scenery because it was more protected and was not as windy as in the front of the ship.

-Shuffle Board and Deck Chess -Areas with two marked shuffle board courts and a large chess board painted on to the outside deck.
+Shuffle Board and Deck Chess -areas with two marked shuffleboard courts and a large chess board painted on the outside deck.

-Access to Skywalker’s Nightclub – Inside, an escalator located near the aft elevators takes you to Skywalker’s Nightclub.
+Access to Skywalker’s Nightclub – inside, an escalator located near the aft elevators took me to Skywalker’s Nightclub.

 Deck 17 – Sky

-Star Deck – A set of outside stairs from deck 16 take you to this higher, outdoor observation level.
+Star Deck – a set of outside stairs from deck 16 took me to this higher, outdoor observation level.

 Aft:

-Skywalkers Nightclub – An escalator from deck 16 (next to the aft elevators) takes you up here.
-During the day this is a great indoor spot for looking out the wrap around windows.
-There is a lot of seating here and it was never busy.
-At night the space becomes a nightclub with drinks and a DJ playing music.
+Skywalkers Nightclub – the escalator from deck 16 (next to the aft elevators) took me up here.
+During the day this was a great indoor spot for looking out the wrap around windows.
+There was a lot of seating here and it was never busy.
+At night the space became a nightclub with drinks and a DJ playing music.

-Note that the escalator only goes up to Skywalkers Nightclub.
-To get back down to the elevators you have to take a set of stairs.
-You can also access Skywalkers via two sets of outdoor stairways from deck 16.
+Note that the escalator only went up to Skywalkers Nightclub.
+To get back down to the main elevators I could take a set of stairs or another elevator located by the bathrooms.
+I could also access Skywalkers via two sets of outdoor stairways from deck 16.

-Center Court – A netted basketball court above Skywalkers that is accessible via outdoor stairs only.
+Center Court – a netted basketball court above Skywalkers that was accessible via outdoor stairs only.
 On my cruise, access to this area was closed off.

 Laundromat